Christmas, Tower

 Why a Manger?

 I don’t know about you, but it always bothered me that Jesus was born in a stable among a bunch of smelly animals.
-No comfy crib for the Son of God – he slept in a feed trough.
-Of stone.
-I can imagine a sheep sticking his head in the manger looking for a snack only to end up nibbling on Jesus’s hair.
+No comfy crib for the Son of God – He slept in a stone feed trough.
+Can’t you just picture a sheep sticking his head in the manger looking for a snack only to end up nibbling on Jesus’s hair?

 The usual explanation made sense.
-The Father chose a humble place for the birth of the Savior to show how he can sympathize with the poor and downtrodden.
+The Father chose a humble place for the birth of the Savior to show how He can sympathize with the poor and downtrodden.
 But that’s not a very satisfying answer.
 I thought Mary had a legitimate bone to pick with the travel planner.
-Yes, Jesus needed to be born in Bethlehem to fulfill prophecy, but couldn’t the Creator of the Universe have provided his Son with nicer accommodations?
-For poor Mary’s sake, if nothing else.
-Had God Most High forgotten to make a reservation at the Holiday Inn?
-Or, surely, Joseph’s Great Uncle Simon could have squeezed them in somewhere.
-Imminent childbirth has to fall pretty close to the top of the pecking order for accommodating out of town relatives.
-Maybe there’s more to the story.

 But as for you, Bethlehem Ephrathah,